Wood Stains Direct for oils, varnishes, stains and waxes

 This article looks at putting up long shelves with brackets, see this other article for putting up short shelves.

-The way the brackets will be secured to the wall will depend on the type of wall in question, walls will commonly be brick or block covered in plaster, plasterboard or lathe and plaster studding, or, brick or block dry lined with plasterboard.
-See our page for how to make strong fixings to each wall types for details of actual wall fixing methods.
+Walls will commonly be brick or block covered in plaster, plasterboard or lathe and plaster studding, or, brick or block dry lined with plasterboard.

 First bracketOffer up the left most bracket to the wall and establish the required height and position.
 If more than one shelf is being fitted, start with the uppermost shelf.